Summary

 Austria: 6,000 TYPO3 installations

-Target Group: Organisations with multiple workflows and TYPO3 instances
+Target group: organisations with multiple workflows and TYPO3 instances

-Reachable: ~2,400 organisations × 15,000 EUR = 36 million EUR Austrian market
+Reachable: ~2,400 organisations × 15,000 EUR = a 36 million EUR Austrian market

-Realistic Goals
+Realistic Targets

 Year 1: 120 organisations (5% of the Austrian market)